Blue Moon (spacecraft): Mark 1

 Blue Moon Mark 1, powered by a single BE-7 engine, is an autonomous lunar lander planned to be able to deliver and support cargo on the surface of the Moon.
 The Mark 1 spacecraft is 8.05 m in height and 3.08 m in diameter, with a fueled mass of 21350 kg.
 With a payload capacity reaching 3000 kg, uses suggested for Mark 1 include delivery of lunar rovers, as well as a "base station" that would serve as a power and communications outpost for lunar exploration.
 The flight computers, avionics, reaction control system, and power system of Mark 1 are to be in common with those used on Mark 2.

-In September 2025 NASA tasked Blue Origin with a Commercial Lunar Payload Services study contract to show how a second Mark 1 lander could be used to deploy the VIPER rover on the lunar surface.
+In September 2025, NASA tasked Blue Origin with a Commercial Lunar Payload Services study contract to show how a second Mark 1 lander could be used to deploy the VIPER rover on the lunar surface.

 Mark 2

+A full-scale prototype of the crew cabin of Blue Moon Mark 2 sitting at Johnson Space Center for training and testing in 2026.

+The full-scale prototype of Blue Moon Mark 2 crew cabin was delivered to Johnson Space Center for training and testing in 2026.

 Blue Moon Mark 2 is to carry two astronauts to the Moon, for up to 30 days at a time, starting with the Artemis V mission, set for 2030.
 The Blue Moon lander is to be capable of conducting crewed lunar landings lasting up to 30 days, pending an uncrewed demonstration flight scheduled for 2027.
-This uncrewed flight is to be a full demonstration of the HLS portion of the Artemis 5 mission, including the lander's life support systems, that would see the lander returning to near-rectilinear halo orbit after departing the lunar surface.
+This uncrewed flight is to be a full demonstration of the HLS portion of the Artemis 5 mission, including the lander's life support systems, that would see the lander returning to lunar orbit after departing the lunar surface.
 A variant of the lander designed to carry cargo is also planned, capable of carrying a payload of up to 20000 kg to the surface of the Moon in a reusable configuration or 30000 kg in a one-way mission.

 A technology critical for the operation of Blue Moon, being developed by Blue Origin, is a solar-powered propellant boiloff mitigation mechanism intended to enable long-term storage of liquid oxygen and liquid hydrogen at temperatures as low as 20 K. Such a system will enable the spacecraft to loiter in orbit or on the surface of the Moon, potentially allowing a permanent lunar presence or supporting nuclear thermal propulsion.

 Blue Origin is to lead the development of the lander, which is designed to fit in the 7 m payload fairing of the New Glenn launch vehicle in order to launch aboard the rocket.
 Astrobotic is to provide a cargo accommodation system for Blue Moon, to be used for large payloads such as surface habitats or lunar rovers.
-Boeing is to supply a docking system; Draper is to provide guidance, navigation, and control (GNC) technology, and Honeybee Robotics will be responsible for supplying cargo delivery systems.
+Boeing is to supply a docking system; Draper is to provide guidance, navigation, and control technology, and Honeybee Robotics will be responsible for supplying cargo delivery systems.